wolkenschloss/nubes/testbed/docker/README.md

-# Testbed clients
+# Testbed Client

 ## client

-Base Image with kubectl and openssl
+The client for the testbed is a Docker container with kubectl, cmctl and ssh client.
+Administration tasks for the test bench can be carried out with the client.

 ```bash
 docker build -t nubes/client:latest .